aacanakin/glim/README.md

 ============
 Latest Documentation: http://aacanakin.github.io/glim

-glim is the lightweight MC (Model, Controller) framework on top of werkzeug inspired from play & laravel.
-The aim is to build an architecture for API developers.
-So, there isn't any ui, view - related components (yet).
+glim is the lightweight MVC(S) (Model, View, Controller, (Service)) framework on top of werkzeug inspired from play & laravel.
+The aim is to build a lightweight architecture for web app development.
 The development philosophy here is to make the core small as possible but still not featureless.

 glim currently has
 ------------------